HadenHiles/HadenHiles/content/bottom.md

-# HADEN

-### Urban Dictionary defines Haden as:

-The cutest, best, nicest, and funniest guy on the planet who is absolutely adorable but doesn’t know it and you just have one look at him and you instantly feel numb in a good way.
-Haden is way better than a Hayden.
-If you haven’t met Haden, you’re missing out in life.

-Omg there’s Haden!
-He's the best.

 # WHAT I DO

 Like many software engineers, my life is a constant balancing act between playing hockey, family get to gethers, making YouTube videos, and a never ending stream of software ideas.